CodeYourFuture/well-minded/README.md

 https://docs.google.com/spreadsheets/d/1IGO0l0Agk4cjSxyAzKUOR74ghyhvfep72m80r9N6jcU/edit#gid=904111712

 ## training
+## this training is first stpes for following development .

 - as training we will all work on this readme file.
 - these parts are missing from this file: